Bas-Man/WorkScheduleAutomation/README.md

 ### Options:
 There are two ways about setting this system.

-Option 1:
+**Option 1**:
 1. Copy the code from the files directly and save in files with .gs extention in [Google Script](https://script.google.com)

      1. Login and create a new Project.
      2. Create and copy files.\
     From the folder called `simple` copy the files as named.
 Remember to renamed `configuration.js.sample` to `configuration.gs`\
      Note: the extension will be changed from .js to .gs in Google.
      3. Setup the configuration.gs file to match your needs. \
-  Note: You can use your gmail address for the calendarID if you want to use your primary calendar. \
+  *Note: You can use your gmail address for the calendarID if you want to use your primary calendar.* \
+  *It should be noted that I am using labels in this configuration.
+You should be filtering your email and applying a label to your work schedule email.
+In this case I have a parent label: `Berlitz` and a sub-label `Schedule`.
+I will not go into details on how to do this since there is plenty of online guides.
+But if you need a hint.
+Your filter might look like this: `from:(advantage-noreply@) to:(your_address@gmail.com) subject:(Schedule for)` and have that filter apply the label you wish to use.* \
-  Sample: Without Spreadsheet.
+  **Sample: Without Spreadsheet.**
   ```js
   const spreadSheetID = "";
   const calendarID = "YOUR_ID@group.calendar.google.com";